astropy/astroplan/docs/tutorials/scheduling.rst

                 b.observer = self.observer

             # before we can schedule, we need to know where blocks meet the constraints
-            scorer = Scorer(blocks,self.observer, self.schedule, global_constraints=self.constraints)
+            scorer = Scorer(blocks, self.observer, self.schedule,
+                            global_constraints=self.constraints)
             score_array = scorer.create_score_array(self.time_resolution)
-            # now we have an array with the scores for all of the blocks at intervals of time_resolution
+            # now we have an array of the scores for the blocks at intervals of
-            # the scores may range from zero to one, but we only care if they are greater than zero
+            # ``time_resolution``.
+The scores range from zero to one, some blocks may have
+            # higher scores than others, but we only care if they are greater than zero
-            # a different scheduler may consider which blocks have higher scores than others

             # we want to start from the beginning and start scheduling
+            start_time = self.schedule.start_time
-            current_time = self.schedule.start_time
+            current_time = start_time
             while current_time < self.schedule.end_time:
                 scheduled = False
                 i=0